Plantar Fasciitis Treatment For Heel Pain

 Plantar fasciitis or jogger’s heel pain causes pain in the bottom of the heel or the arch of the foot.
 Symptoms are typically sharp, stabbing pain in the sole of the foot or heel with pressure, or when standing after periods of rest.
 Plantar fasciitis is most common in runners, people who are overweight, in occupations requiring prolonged standing or walking, and those with foot alignment issues or who have one leg longer than the other.1

 The plantar fascia is a thick, ligament that connects your heel to the ball of your foot.
 This ligament experiences a lot of wear and tear in your daily activities such as standing, walking and running.
 These ligaments act as shock absorbers by maintaining the arch of the feet.
 Too much pressure or impacts on your feet can damage or tear the ligaments, leading to the plantar fascia inflammation that causes stabbing or burning pain.
 Often, a little bony growth (called a heel spur) also develops on the heel bone.

-PLANTAR FASCIITIS TREATMENTS
+HOW TO TREAT PLANTAR FASCIITIS

 Acupuncture for Plantar Fasciitis: The Clinical Evidence